archivesspace/tech-docs/development/dev.md

 _Note: the folders will be created as they are needed, so they may not all be present at all times._

+## Loading data fixtures into dev database

+To populate the `as_dev_db` container with real data, do the following.
+This assumes that `as_dev_db` has previously been built and is running (along wiith the other containers defined in `docker-compose-dev.yml`):

+    docker stop as_dev_db
+    docker rm as_dev_db
+    docker-compose -f docker-compose-dev.yml up -d --build db1 gzip -dc ./build/mysql_db_fixtures/accessibility.sql.gz | mysql --host=127.0.0.1 --port=3306  -u root accessibility
+    # enter password 123456 when prompted
+    # Now migrate the database to catch any migration updates
+    ./build/run db:migrate
+    # Now run the indexer to populate Solr
+    ./build/run indexer

 ## Running the tests

 ArchivesSpace uses a combination of RSpec, integration and Selenium